ovonpape/esphome_universal-remote/hardware.md

 To build the ESPHome Universal Remote, you’ll need:

 - **Resistors**
   Limit current through the IR LED and transistor.
-In this build: 11 Ohms for the LED and 1k Ohms for the transistor.
+In this build: 11 Ohms for the LED, 1k Ohms for the transistor and 100 Ohms for the IR-Receiver.
 Choose a value based on the datasheets of your components.

+- **Capacitor** (optional)
+  A capacitor is used to filter high frequency noise. this improves reliability of the IR Receiver but is completely optional.
+In this example I'm using a 100nF capacitor.

 - **IR LED**
   Emits the infrared signals.
 Use a 940 nm LED for best compatibility.
 Narrow beam for focused control, wide for room coverage.

 - **NPN Transistor**
-  Used to drive the LED safely, as ESP32 GPIOs can't handle high current directly.
+  Used to drive the LED safely, as ESP32 GPIOs can't handle high current.

 - **IR Receiver**
   Allows reading commands from existing remotes.
-These are also available pre-mounted on breakout boards, which often include filtering components, resulting in more reliable readings.
+The carrier frequency of most common IR protocols is 38kHz, so the receiver you pick should support that.
+In this example I'm using a TSOP4838

 - **ESP32**
     Any ESP32 model supported by ESPHome can be used, but you may need to adjust the wiring and case design to accommodate differences in pin layout and physical dimensions.

 - **(Optional) Pin Headers**
   Useful for detachable power or signal connections.
+If you want to build multiple HassBeams, you can make the receiver circuit modular to save cost (and soldering time).

 ---